Kunozuri/zrsmyley-m001-b2025/README.md

 ORDERBLOCKS (structure record): # RETURN the valid orderblock within the current set of structure (bos, choch, inducement)
-    INITIALIZE struct orderblock storage array (extreme, decisional, liquidities)
+    INITIALIZE struct orderblock storage array (extreme, decisional, liquidities) INITIALIZE static decisional counter

     # LOOP each within the structure record
     FOR the length of the structure record:

-        INITIALIZE current point holder # holder of the current candle, such as the extreme point
+        INITIALIZE length of the structure record pullback  # GET the size of the structure record pullback

         # IDENTIFY the direction of the current set
         IF current structure record direction is bullish:

+            INITIALIZE current point holder # HOLDER of the extreme and decisional point INITIALIZE next of current point holder
+            INITIALIZE next next of current point holder

             # LOOP while untill I break it
             WHILE TRUE:

+                # BREAK if it reach inducement
+                IF current point holder is equal to structure record inducement:
+                    SET decisional counter to 0
+                    BREAK

+                # CHECK if the current point close is above 75% of the whole candle and is a long wyck also known as POI
+                IF current point holder ((high - low) / _Digit) is greater than 60pips and current point holder close is above ((high - low) * 0.75):

+                    # CHECK if the next low is not less than 60% of the whole candle
+                    IF next current point holder low is above the current point holder ((high - low) * 0.6) aswell as next next current point holder:

+                        # ORGANIZE where to append
+                        IF orderblock storage array extreme is empty and current point holder is lower than structure record pullback index 1:
+                            APPEND current point holder to orderblock storage array extreme

+                        ELSE IF orderblock storage array decisional is empty and current point holder is equal or above to pullback index 1:
+                            APPEND current point holder to orderblock storage array decisional

+                    # CHECK if it has eniffeciency
+                    ELSE IF next current holder close and next next current point holder low is above current point holder high + (((high - low) // 2) * 3):

+                        # ORGANIZE where to append
+                        IF orderblock storage array extreme is empty and current point holder is lower than structure record pullback index 1:
+                            APPEND current point holder to orderblock storage array extreme

+                        ELSE IF orderblock storage array decisional is empty and current point holder is equal or above to pullback index 1:
+                            APPEND current point holder to orderblock storage array decisional

+                    # IF above condition filled about extreme orderblock
+                    IF orderblock storage array extreme is not empty and current point holder is less than storage structure pullback index 1:
+                        SET current point holder to structure record pullback index 1 CONTINUE

+                    # IF above condition filled about decisional orderblock
+                    IF orderblock storage array decisional is not empty and current point holder is equal or higher than storage structure pullback index 1:

+                        # LOOP until the end of the size
+                        IF decisional counter is less than length of structure record pullback + 1:
+                            SET current point holder to structure record pullback index counter INCREMENT decisional counter
+                            CONTINUE

+                    #ADVANCE pointers by one
+                    SET current point holder to next current point SET next current point holder to next next current point SET next next current point holder to next next next current point CONTINUE

+        # IDENTIFY the direction of the current set
+        IF current structure record direction is bearish:

             INITIALIZE current point holder # HOLDER of the extreme and decisional point INITIALIZE next of current point holder
             INITIALIZE next next of current point holder

-                #CHECK if the current point has a hieght of 60 pips also known as point of interest
-                IF current point holder ((high - low) / _Digit) is greater than 60pips:
+            # LOOP while untill I break it
+            WHILE TRUE:

-                    # EXIT if it has already extreme orderblock
+                # BREAK if it reach inducement
-                    IF orderblock storage array extreme is not empty and current point holder is below structure record pullback:
+                IF current point holder is equal to structure record inducement:
-                        SET current point holder to structure record pullback index 1 CONTINUE
+                    SET decisional counter to 0
+                    BREAK

-                    # CHECK if the current point close is above 75% of the whole candle
+                # CHECK if the current point close is below 25% of the whole candle and is a long wyck also known as POI
-                    IF current point holder close is above ((high - low) * 0.75):
+                IF current point holder ((high - low) / _Digit) is greater than 60pips and current point holder close is below ((high - low) * 0.25):

-                        # CHECK if the next low is not less than 55% of the whole candle
+                    # CHECK if the next high is not greater than 40% of the whole candle
-                        IF next point holder low is above current point holder ((high - low) * 0.6):
+                    IF next current point holder high is below the current point holder ((high - low) * 0.4) aswell as next next current point holder:

+                        # ORGANIZE where to append
+                        IF orderblock storage array extreme is empty and current point holder is higher than structure record pullback index 1:
                             APPEND current point holder to orderblock storage array extreme

+                        ELSE IF orderblock storage array decisional is empty and current point holder is equal or below to pullback index 1:
+                            APPEND current point holder to orderblock storage array decisional

-                        # CHECK if it has eniffeciency in the middle
+                    # CHECK if it has eniffeciency
-                        ELSE IF next current holder close is above current point holder (((high - low) // 2) * 3) and next next current point holder low is 20% higher than next current point holder open:
+                    ELSE IF next current holder close and next next current point holder high is below current point holder low - (((high - low) // 2) * 3):

+                        # ORGANIZE where to append
+                        IF orderblock storage array extreme is empty and current point holder is higher than structure record pullback index 1:
                             APPEND current point holder to orderblock storage array extreme

-                        IF orderblock storage array is empty:
+                        ELSE IF orderblock storage array decisional is empty and current point holder is equal or below to pullback index 1:
-                            SET current point holder to next current point CONTINUE
+                            APPEND current point holder to orderblock storage array decisional

+                    # IF above condition filled about extreme orderblock
+                    IF orderblock storage array extreme is not empty and current point holder is greater than storage structure pullback index 1:
                         SET current point holder to structure record pullback index 1 CONTINUE

-                #
-                ELSE IF
+                    # IF above condition filled about decisional orderblock
+                    IF orderblock storage array decisional is not empty and current point holder is equal or lower than storage structure pullback index 1:

+                        # LOOP until the end of the size
+                        IF decisional counter is less than length of structure record pullback + 1:
+                            SET current point holder to structure record pullback index counter INCREMENT decisional counter
+                            CONTINUE

+                    #ADVANCE pointers by one
+                    SET current point holder to next current point SET next current point holder to next next current point SET next next current point holder to next next next current point CONTINUE